-On November 3, 2014, SSTI Preferred Investor, LLC (the "SSTI Preferred Investor"), a wholly-owned subsidiary of the Operating Partnership, entered into a preferred unit purchase agreement (the "SST II Unit Purchase Agreement") with Strategic Storage Operating Partnership II, L.P. (the "SST II Operating Partnership") and SST II.
+On November 3, 2014, the SSTI Preferred Investor entered into a preferred unit purchase agreement (the "SST II Unit Purchase Agreement") with Strategic Storage Operating Partnership II, L.P. (the "SST II Operating Partnership") and SST II.
 Pursuant to the SST II Unit Purchase Agreement, the SSTI Preferred Investor agreed to provide up to \$65 million through a preferred equity investment in the SST II Operating Partnership (the "SST II Investment"), which amount may be invested in one or more tranches, to be used for investments in self storage properties, as described in the SST II Unit Purchase Agreement, in exchange for up to an aggregate of 2.6 million preferred units of limited partnership interest of the SST II Operating Partnership (the "SST II Preferred Units"), each having a liquidation preference of \$25.00 per Preferred Unit (the "SST II Liquidation Amount"), plus all accumulated and unpaid distributions.
 The SSTI Preferred Investor is entitled to receive current distributions (the "SST II Current Distributions") at a rate of one-month LIBOR plus 6.5% per annum on the SST II Liquidation Amount, payable monthly and calculated on an actual/360 basis.
 In addition to the SST II Current Distributions, the SST II Operating Partnership has the obligation to elect either (A) to pay the SSTI Preferred Investor additional distributions monthly in an amount equal to: (i) 4.35% per annum on the SST II Liquidation Amount through March 31, 2017; and (ii) thereafter, 6.35% per annum on the SST II Liquidation Amount or (B) defer the additional distributions ("SST II Deferred Distribution"), which SST II Deferred Distribution will accumulate monthly in an amount equal to (i) LIBOR plus 10.85% of the SST II Deferred Distribution through March 31, 2017; and (ii) thereafter, LIBOR plus 12.85% of the SST II Deferred Distribution.
 The SST II Investment is redeemable at SSTI Preferred Investor's discretion following certain events set forth in the designation of rights establishing the SST II Preferred Units.
-On November 3, 2014, the SST II Preferred Investor invested approximately \$6.5 million in the first tranche of its investment in the SST II Operating Partnership.
+As of March 31, 2015, the SSTI Preferred Investor had invested approximately \$56.5 million in the SST II Operating Partnership.